 By Kevin Douglas

 Kevin Douglas is a senior at the University of Denver majoring in theater and English.
+He was inducted into Phi Beta Kappa there during his junior year.
 The University of Denver is home to the Gamma of Colorado chapter of Phi Beta Kappa.